 AccountingWEB has teamed up with its UK sister site, AccountingWEB.co.uk, to present a series that explores the lives of members of the accounting profession.
 This week, Karyn Jones, a partner at Kelmanson Insolvency Solutions, opens the door to her working life to AccountingWEB.

 I don't think anyone ever chooses to become an insolvency practitioner – they tend to fall into it.
 I got into it after getting a summer job at an insolvency firm while I was a student.
-It was during the last big recession, so there was a lot going on and I enjoyed the excitement of getting my hands dirty and learning on the job.
+It was during the last big recession, so there was a lot going on and I enjoyed the excitement of getting my hands dirty and

-Insolvency work requires a lot of practical experience
+Insolvency work requires a lot of

 – you can't start taking appointments and holding your license until you have 10 years' full-time experience.
 Nowadays there is a lot more emphasis on studying for exams, but it's the practical side that attracts me.

 are very rigorous, there are very few appointment takers in the country.
 We all have to go on regular CPD courses to keep up to date because legislation changes constantly, so you'll often find that many of us know each other.

 .
 Our job is very much dependent on what comes through the door on any given day.
 There may be a big job where we need to go through a lot of creditors who are upset, with bailiffs trying to access assets, and perhaps a bank that's a chargeholder requesting an investigation, or there might be days when there aren't any new jobs coming in and you have to deal with existing jobs that are more hum drum, such as annual reports.